 Sustained safety and security rely on consistent intention.
-Here is a monthly safety check list to keep you and your family safe and secure.
+Here is a monthly safety checklist to keep you and your family safe and secure.

-There’s a reason every pilot has to go through a thorough and comprehensive checklist before taking off: lives are in their hands, and it’s their job to make sure their plane is safe.
+There’s a reason every pilot has to go through a thorough and comprehensive checklist before taking off — lives are in their hands, and it’s their job to make sure their plane is safe.
 The same goes for a homeowner.
 Whether it’s renting out an apartment to someone, or living in a house with a family, it’s up to homeowners to make sure their living spaces are safe for everyone.
 That being said, here’s a monthly home safety checklist to follow.

 This is the 21st century, so most of us spend large amounts of time indoors.
 According to the National Safety Council, the leading cause of accidental injury related deaths is now poisoning, which can happen through pollutants and poisonous substances in the air.
-Always make sure your home is ventilated properly, protected against radon, has carbon monoxide and smoke detectors, and is free of lead and mold.
+Always make sure your home is ventilated properly, protected against radon, contains carbon monoxide and smoke detectors, and is free of lead and mold.

 Depending on what kind of building you live in, and when it was built, fire can be a serious concern.
 Make sure to check your home for bad wiring, gas leaks, insulation problems, and other potential fire hazards.
 Consult with a home improvement specialist if any concerns or questions arise.